chinapedia/wikipedia.abstract.en/Page/Charles_Babbage.md

 Difference engine

-Babbage_Difference_Engine.jpg's Difference Engine No. 2, built from Babbage's design]]
+'s Difference Engine No. 2, built from Babbage's design]]

 Babbage began in 1822 with what he called the difference engine, made to compute values of polynomial functions.
 It was created to calculate a series of values automatically.
 By using the method of finite differences, it was possible to avoid the need for multiplication and division.[160]